albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 ### 5. The voice is not good enough

-With `window.speechSynthesis` the voice is like a robot, doesn't have parameter like:
+With `window.speechSynthesis`, the voice is like a robot and doesn't have parameters like:

 - Emotions
 - Characteristic

-It can be achieved by using deep learning (with python) or other paid TTS API.
+It can be achieved by using deep learning (with Python) or other paid TTS APIs.

-In this package i just want to make cheap solution for TTS so i just the `window.speechSynthesis`.
+In this package, I just wanted to make a cheap solution for TTS, so I used the `window.speechSynthesis`.

 Now this package has Prefer / Fallback to Audio file.